-Liver and gallbladder cancer are common and aggressive malignancies of the hepatic biliary system.
+Liver and gallbladder cancer is a common and aggressive malignancy of the hepatic biliary system.
 Liver cancer is the fourth leading cause of cancer mortality and is ranked the sixth most diagnosed cancer worldwide.
-However, the gallbladder cancer is a rare cancer and accounts for 1.2% of all cancer diagnoses globally.
+However, gallbladder cancer is rare and accounts for 1.2% of all cancer diagnoses globally.
 The incidence of these cancers is increasing and there is a higher prevalence in developing countries.

-Liver and gallbladder are two accessory organs of the gastrointestinal tract.
-Liver is located under the diaphragm in upper right portion of the abdomen.
+The liver and gallbladder are two accessory organs of the gastrointestinal tract.
+The liver is located under the diaphragm in the upper right portion of the abdomen.
 It aids in digestion and hemostasis.
-Liver secretes bile - a yellowish-green fluid that emulsifies fats.
-The excess bile is stored in a small sac-shaped organ – gallbladder which is located below the liver.
+The liver secretes bile - a yellowish-green fluid that emulsifies fats.
+The excess bile is stored in a small sac-shaped organ – the gallbladder which is located below the liver.
 The liver and gallbladder are interconnected by ducts.
-When the cells in liver or gallbladder undergo DNA changes (mutations), it may cause abnormal cell growth, leading to cancers.
+When the cells in the liver or gallbladder undergo DNA changes (mutations), it may cause abnormal cell growth, leading to cancers.

 Liver cancer (or hepatic cancer) arises when the healthy cells in the liver undergo mutations in their DNA and grow out of control to form a mass or sheet of cells called a tumor.
 These tumors can be malignant (cancerous, spread to other parts of the body) or benign (non-cancerous, do not spread to nearby tissues).

-Liver cancer in the early stage, generally have no signs or symptoms.
-As the cancer grows and spreads to nearby tissue the following symptoms can be observed:
+Liver cancer in the early stage generally has no signs or symptoms.
+As cancer grows and spreads to nearby tissue the following symptoms can be observed:

 The precise cause of liver cancer is not known.
 However, certain factors can increase the risk of developing liver cancer.
 These include: